carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 The Carpentries is also keen to support the development and piloting of lessons in The Carpentries Incubator.
 If you are hosting a pilot of a lesson in the Incubator, we ask that you **first** try to find Instructors for pilot workshops yourself.
 Often, hosts are able to recruit instructors from their local community with relevant knowledge of the lesson topic, but in some cases this will not be possible.
-If you wish to recruit instructors for a pilot workshop, try putting a call out:
+If you wish to recruit Instructors for a pilot workshop, try putting a call out:

 * on [local/regional community mailing lists](https://carpentries.topicbox.com/groups).
 * to any relevant channels on [The Carpentries Slack workspace](https://carpentries.org/connect/) (the lesson authors may be able to direct you to these).
 * by publishing a post on our blog.

-Please do not post calls for instructors to the general or #instructors channel on Slack, or the discuss and instructors lists on TopicBox.
+Please do not post calls for Instructors to the general or #instructors channel on Slack, or the discuss and Instructors lists on TopicBox.
 Any messages to recruit instructors will be removed from those channels.
-If after taking these steps, you find that you need help finding instructors for your lesson pilot, you can [contact incubator@carpentries.org](mailto:incubator@carpentries.org) for assistance.
+If after taking these steps, you find that you need help finding Instructors for your lesson pilot, you can [contact incubator@carpentries.org](mailto:incubator@carpentries.org) for assistance.

 ### Creating a Pilot Workshop Webpage